ScottieCornett/JimazonLiteRepo/README.md

   * Adding comments to the category controller/product controller/ product repository by showing how my project implements SOLID programming principles
   * Making applicable methods in program asynchronous My project uses Microsoft EntityFrameworkCore and SQLite as the data store.
 For the UI, I have elected to use Razor pages.
 Lastly, I used a repository pattern with this application to decouple higher level modules from lower ones as much as possible.

+Note: To access the product and category management pages, you must register an account as an admin.
+Simply select "Admin" as your role when registering.
+Also, to access the data, you will need to change the file path in the ApplicationDbContext file to match your machine.
+The database is "JimazonLite.db" and it is inside the DbStorage folder.
+Feel free to message me with any other questions!